 Also, check the curtains and blinds of the unused room are closed to prevent further heating up the room.

-5. Eat Frozen treats
+5. Eat Frozen Treats

 Well, here is the good thing about summer, you have lots of excuses to treat yourself with goodies such as ice cream, frozen yogurt, or drink an everyday cold beverage.

-This helps you keep hydrated while also lowering your body temperature from inside out.
+This helps you keep hydrated while also lowering your body temperature from the inside out.
 Just keep an eye on the calorie intake.

 At the peak of hot days, you got to use all the tools at your disposal.
 This includes the use of foods and grains.